 How Do You Prove a Driver Was Distracted in an Accident?

-Proof may include phone records, police reports, witness statements, traffic camera footage, and vehicle data gathered during an investigation.
+Proof of distraction may include phone records, police reports, witness statements, traffic camera footage, and vehicle data gathered during an investigation.

 Does Pennsylvania’s Hands-Free Law Apply at Red Lights?